 - Broccoli Cheese Soup is delicious and ready in just 20 minutes!
 Let this meal warm you to your toes and know its so tasty you’ll go back for more.

-Why Does It Take The Instant Pot So Long To Heat Up
+Why Does It Take My Instant Pot So Long To Pressurize

 The time leading up to actual cook time may seem long and even confusing (“What is going ON in there?!”), but it’s an important part of the process!
 The Instant Pot is working on building up the appropriate amount of pressure that it will be cooking the food at.